SherlynKBurkhart/HTML-CSS-practice/first/README.md

 CREATE A CSS (Cascading Style Sheets) FILE
 1. Two finger click “myFirstProject” folder.
 2. Select “New File”.
-3. Type "styles.css".
-4. Press "command S” to save.
+3. Press "command S” to save.
+4. In the "Save As:" line, type "styles.css".
 5. Confirm that the file is being saved in "myFirstProjects".
 6. Select “Save”.
 (A pop-up to purchase may occur - you may press cancel.)
-7. Delete “styles.css” on line one.

 WRITE CODE INTO THE "styles.css" FILE